How to make your team unstoppable?

 Great teams intensely focus on results and generating value.

-Great leaders take immediate action towards the people not able to deliver results or create value by training, realigning or other means (aka getting rid of them).
+Great leaders take immediate action towards the people not able to deliver results by training, realigning or replacing them, if necessary.

 4. Hire when it really hurts #